 What it is: Dementia is a group of progressive neurological illnesses with a long, slow pattern of decline over many years.
 Alzheimer’s disease is the most common form of dementia, but there are others and it is not limited to older people.
 Definitions of advanced dementia vary.
 Dementia Australia defines it as the third stage where the person is severely disabled and needs total care.
 Dementia is a life-limiting illness.

-Why it matters: Need for palliative care depends on the stage of illness and co-exisiting conditions.
+Why it matters: Need for palliative care depends on the stage of illness and co-existing conditions.
 It is indicated in advanced stages.
 Care provided and planned by nurses is important to support a person’s often complex needs.
 People with dementia often have other diseases including cardiovascular and pulmonary disease.
 Pain is common.
 These can add to the frailty and decline of a person and may indicate need for palliative care.

 What I need to know: Palliative care with dementia supports a focus on care and quality of life to enhance comfort and functioning of the person.
 It can be difficult to know when a person with dementia is approaching the end of their life.